 In additional to leveraging the content, your sales engineering are great contributors and can create reusable content that helps close deals.
 It's crucial to get your sales engineers contributing content such as:

-Structure: Set up private and semi-private guides to accommodate your sales-only and prospect content respectively.
+Structure: Set up private and semi-private guide to accommodate your sales-only and prospect content respectively.

-How should I introduce MindTouch to my organization?
+How should I introduce my organization to MindTouch?